testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ### ⚪️ 6.
-Catch incorrect requests by specifying the request schema
+Catch invalid outgoing requests by specifying the request schema

 🏷&nbsp; **Tags:** `#basic, #draft`

+:white_check_mark:  **Do:**

-:white_check_mark:  **Do:** When faking collaborators, risk of incorrect interactions, we sugar coat the reality with always valid responses.
+When faking collaborators, risk of incorrect interactions, we sugar coat the reality with always valid responses.
 One mitigation, is to detail the request properties and body.
 Example: mail without title.
 Don't be too specific.

 <br/>